bhanga-manish/bhanga.github.io/_posts/2020-12-16-Loss function regularization!.md

 excerpt: "Optimizing the important variables penalizing for the last iteration"
 ---

-2020 has been a year of blue
+2020 has been a year of blue...
-And I met you out the blue
+And I met you out the blue...
-Now comes Christmas Day when I disappointed you
+Now comes Christmas Day when I disappointed you...
-I don't know what I can do.
+I don't know what I can do....

-Accepting my mistake and learning from it is what I'll do Frequently I'll say sorry too
+Accepting my mistake and learning from it is what I'll do..
+Frequently I'll say sorry too...
-May be this will make better too
+May be this will make better too...
-Hopefully that will bring out Bhanga Version 2
+Hopefully that will bring out Bhanga Version 2...

-Expressing in words is where I fail
+Expressing in words is where I fail...
-I swear I'll not repeat this trail
+I swear I'll not repeat this trail...
-I'll keep eye on every tale I tell
+I'll keep eye on every tale I tell...
 Please accept this apology without fail :see_no_evil:

 <img src="{{ site.url }}{{ site.baseurl }}/images/puzzle/sorry_1.gif" alt="Image puzzle gif">